 Kabocha works particularly well for nimono since the soft flesh absorbs all the flavors of the broth, creating a delightfully soft and flavorful side dish.
 The skin is often left on, which adds to its visual appeal with its deep green appearance.
 The skin is packed with nutrients and stops the kabocha from falling apart during and after cooking.

-Here are my step-by-step instructions for how to make delicious and easy kabocha no nimono.
-For ingredient quantities and simplified instructions, scroll down for the printable recipe card.
+Here are my step-by-step instructions for how to make Kabocha no Nimono at home.
+For ingredient quantities and simplified instructions, scroll down for the Printable Recipe Card below.

 Start by cutting the kabocha in half (or quarters, depending on how much you want to make) and scoop out the seeds with a spoon.